TITLE 71: PUBLIC BUILDINGS, FACILITIES, AND REAL PROPERTY

 SECTION 600.110 ADOPTION AND MODIFICATION OF THE CODE

 Section 600.110 Adoption and Modification of the Code

-a) The purpose of the Illinois Energy Conservation Code is to implement Section 10.09-5 of the Capital Development Board Act [20 ILCS 3105/10.09-5], which requires CDB to adopt rules implementing a statewide Energy Code.
-Additionally, Section 15 of the Energy Efficient Building Act [20 ILCS 3125/15] requires CDB to officially adopt, as a minimum requirement, the 2015 International Energy Conservation Code, including all published errata but excluding any published supplements, to apply that Code to all commercial structures in Illinois, and to assist local code officials with enforcing the requirements of the Code.
-The 2015 Illinois Energy Conservation Code will become effective on January 1, 2016.
+a) The purpose of the Illinois Energy Conservation Code is to implement Section 15 of the Energy Efficient Building Act [20 ILCS 3125] that requires CDB to officially adopt, as a minimum requirement for State and commercial structures and as a minimum and maximum requirement for residential buildings, the 2018 International Energy Conservation Code, including all published errata but excluding any published supplements, to apply that Code to all commercial structures in Illinois, and to assist local code officials with enforcing the requirements of the Code.
+The 2018 Illinois Energy Conservation Code will become effective on July 1, 2019.

 b) This Code as described in Subpart B (State facilities) is effective July 26, 2004.
 This Code as described in Subpart C (privately-funded commercial facilities) is effective April 8, 2007.
 The Code as described in Subpart D (residential buildings) is effective January 29, 2010.

 1) State Facilities.
 The Code as described in Subpart B of this Part applies to all State facilities for which money has been appropriated or authorized by the General Assembly.

 2) Privately Funded Commercial Facilities and Residential Buildings.
 The Code as described in Subparts C and D of this Part applies to any new building or structure in this State for which a building permit application is received by a municipality or county.
 [20 ILCS 3125/20]